 Christopher joined Watsi on April 18th, 2014.
-Seven years ago, Christopher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nine years ago, Christopher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Christopher's most recent donation traveled 8,800 miles to support Yang, a grandmother from Cambodia, for vision-restoring cataract surgery.

 Christopher has funded healthcare for 30 patients in 9 countries.